grokthis/ucisc/docs/09_Instruction_Set.md

 * 0.eff - store if zero
 * 1.eff - store if !zero
 * 2.eff - store if negative
-* 3.eff - set flags only
+* 3.eff - store if positive
 * 4.eff - store
 * 5.eff - store if overflow
-* 6.eff - store if error
+* 6.eff - store if interrupt
-* 7.eff - store if interrupt
+* 7.eff - set flags only

 Branches/jumps are implemented by setting the destination of the instruction as the PC with the jump address as the source.
 The effect controls whether the branch is